Xilinx/Vitis_Libraries/docs/getting-started-with-vitis-vision.rst

 Vitis flow (OpenCL) requires kernel interfaces to be memory pointers with width in power(s) of 2.
-So glue logic is required for converting memory pointers to xf::Mat class data type and vice-versa when interacting with xfOpenCV kernel(s).
+So glue logic is required for converting memory pointers to xf::Mat class data type and vice-versa when interacting with Vitis Vision kernel(s).
 Wrapper(s) are build over the kernel(s) with this glue logic.
-Below examples will provide a methodology to handle different kernel (xfOpenCV kernels located at
+Below examples will provide a methodology to handle different kernel (Vitis Vision kernels located at
 <Github repo>/include) types (stream and memory mapped).